jawalsh/comic-book-paratexts/pages/essay.md

 3. implicitly dedicating the work to the individual quoted (p.
 159);
 4. marking, by an epigraph’s presence or absence, “the period, the genre, or the tenor” of a piece of writing (p.
 160).

 Below is another nineteenth-century example from Swinburne.
 At the head of his poem “Anactoria” from his 1866 volume _Poems and Ballads_, Swinburne quotes the Greek poet Sappho.
 “Anactoria” is a dramatic monologue in which the speaker, Sappho, addresses her lover, Anactoria.
-The epigraph is Swinburne’s “Anactoria” seems to me to accomplish all the functions set by Genette.
-The identification of Sappho in the epigraph certainly elucidates, amplifies, and justifies the poem’s title.

 >                 τίνος αὖ τὺ πειθοῖ
 > μὰψ σαγηνεύσασ φιλότατα ;
 >                                  <span style="font-variant: small-caps;">Sappho.</span>

 {% include feature/image.html objectid="assets/img/swinburne-anactoria-epigraph.jpg" width="75" alt="Epigraph quoting Greek poet Sappho, from Algernon Charles Swinburne’s “Anactoria” (1866)." caption="Epigraph quoting Greek poet Sappho, from Algernon Charles Swinburne’s “Anactoria” (1866).
 Image from the HathiTrust Digital Library: https://hdl.handle.net/2027/uc2.ark:/13960/t17m0815m."%}

+The epigraph to Swinburne’s “Anactoria” seems to me to accomplish all the functions set by Genette.
+The identification of Sappho in the epigraph certainly elucidates, amplifies, and justifies the poem’s title.
+Haynes notes, “The epigraph is an emendation, perhaps Swinburne’s own, of a corrupt line in [Sappho’s] Aphrodite Ode; Swinburne’s version means, ‘Whose love have you caught in vain by persuasion?’” (p.
+333).

 # Works Cited